dleute/chatserver/README.md

 The easiest place to debug problems is in the example HTML client.
 Debugging output will happen on any symfony environment that is configured for debug.
 By default only the dev environment has debugging enabled.

 For example if you point your url's at a base app_dev.php, the javascript will include console.log info that is viewable in the browser debug inspector.
+In addition if the ioserver is launched in the dev environment it will output debug info at the prompt.

 ### Deploy

 * configure app/config/deploy.rb for your environment (it comes pre-built for the ones above deployed to a different location on the current machine)
 * run `cap deploy:setup` to get your target server ready (should only need to be done once)
-* run `cap deploy` to push your app to the servers
+* run `cap deploy` to push your app to the servers.
+It will restart the socket server for you.

 These tasks are highly tuned toward the target server.
 They will need adjusting to deploy to a different distribution or environment.